The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Performance Evaluation

-As shown in Fig.~\ref{fig:staleness_vs_accuracy_all}, model staleness remains stable for $BI=1$~s.
-In contrast, it increases very fast for each block when $BI=60$~s, as more and more local model updates remain unprocessed at the unconfirmed pool of transactions (the blockchain cannot process all the local model updates).
-For $BI=1$~s, the achieved accuracy is significantly lower than in the other cases because FL devices are not fast enough to compute and provide local updates in time (as previously shown in Fig.~\ref{fig:time_evolution_val_accuracy_main_chain}), thus leading to less rich models at each block depth.
+As shown in both Fig.~\ref{fig:staleness_vs_accuracy_mnist} and Fig.~\ref{fig:staleness_vs_accuracy_cifar}, model staleness remains stable for $BI=1$~s, which indicates that the blockchain is able to process the model updates submitted by clients in time.
+In contrast, model staleness increases very fast for each block when $BI=60$~s, as more and more local model updates remain unprocessed at the unconfirmed pool of transactions, thus becoming outdated with respect to newer updates (the blockchain cannot process all the local model updates).
+For $BI=1$~s, the achieved accuracy is significantly lower than in the other cases because FL devices are not fast enough to compute and provide local updates in time (as previously shown in Fig.~\ref{fig:time_evolution_val_accuracy_main_chain}), thus leading to under-trained models at each block depth.
 As for $BI=10$~s and $BI=60$~s, both solutions provide very similar accuracy, even if model staleness is much higher in the second case due to the slow pace at which the blockchain processes users' transactions (this is the opposite of what occurs with $BI=1$~s).
 This result suggests that model staleness is not detrimental to the model performance at all and, moreover, old local updates (i.e., updates computed from old global models) indeed contribute to sustaining the training of the federated models.
 Nevertheless, this conclusion is tied to the dataset used in this paper (CIFAR-10) and the distribution of the data over time, which in this case remains unchanged.
 However, other applications where data vary over time (which is associated with concept drift~\cite{tsymbal2004problem}) could be severely affected by staleness.